Nickjet45/Bank-System/README.md

     Function: Allows the user to create and delete accounts, along with withdraw money from an account, and deposit into the account

+    Status: WIP

+    Features to Implement:
-    Status: WIP, import of data from binary file needs to still be implemented
+        1.)
+Import of data from binary file

+        2.)
+Notice when the user login has failed